 Armenia country profile

-A landlocked country with Turkey to the west and Georgia to the north, Armenia boasts a history longer than most other European countries.
+A landlocked country with Turkey to the west, Georgia to the north, and Azerbaijan to the east, Armenia boasts a history longer than most European countries.

-Situated along the route of the Great Silk Road, it has fallen within the orbit of a number of cultural influences and empires.

-After independence from the Soviet Union in 1991, Armenia quickly became drawn into a bloody conflict with Azerbaijan over the mostly Armenian-speaking region of Nagorno-Karabakh.
+After independence from the Soviet Union in 1991, Armenia quickly became drawn into a bloody conflict with Azerbaijan over the mainly Armenian Nagorno-Karabakh region.

-One of the earliest Christian civilisations, its first churches were founded in the fourth century.
+One of the earliest Christian civilisations, Armenia's first churches were founded in the fourth century.
 In later centuries, it frequently oscillated between Byzantine, Persian, Mongol or Turkish control, as well as periods of independence.

 - Read more country profiles - Profiles compiled by BBC Monitoring